Slađana (song)

 "Slađana" (often stylized as "Sladjana"; a feminine given name) is a debut solo single by Slovenian recording artist Senidah and the lead single off her debut solo album Bez Tebe.
 It was released on 12 March 2018 and was a sleeper hit.
 The song, sung in Serbian, marked Senidah's breakthrough to the mainstream and fame.
 Retrospectively, the song was credited for "starting a new musical wave" in former Yugoslavia.

 Background

-Senidah said she "wanted to try singing in a different language to see what it sounds like", since she had already made music in Slovene and English, and that she didn't aim for commercial success – the sole purpose of making the song was just because she "was able to".
+Senidah said she "wanted to try singing in a different language to see what it sounds like", since she had already made music in Slovene and English, and that she did not aim for commercial success – the sole purpose of making the song was just because she "was able to".
+She told Vogue Adria's Teodora Jeremić: "I worked with the band Muff, and I always had to adapt the sound—make it fit with all of us, not be too strong.
+Then one day Cazzafura played me the beat, and when I heard it, I knew—it was something inside me that hadn't been able to come out until then.
+We released the song, and for days nothing happened.
+And I gave it my all."

 The music video was released on 4 March.
-It got noticed by Slobodan Veljković Coby, the CEO of popular Belgrade-based label Bassivity Digital, who liked the song.
-A couple of days later, he searched for the video again and was surprised by how little views it had so he contacted the artist and offered a reupload to the label's YouTube channel.
+It was noticed by Slobodan Veljković Coby, the CEO of popular Belgrade-based label Bassivity Digital, who liked the song.
+A couple of days later, he searched for the video again and was surprised by how few views it had so he contacted the artist and offered a reupload to the label's YouTube channel.
 Senidah hesitated for a while but eventually she agreed.
+She told Jeremić: "Then, it exploded—everyone called me.
+I didn't want to sign with anyone, I wanted to stay with my team from Ljubljana, I wanted them to be part of this story I was beginning, and I knew I wanted it to be bigger."